min2ha/ukwa-site/content/target/33200/index.en.md

   "subject": "First World War Centenary, 2014-18"
 }

-# Remembering the Men who said No, conscientious objectors 1916-1919, a Peace Pledge Union project

 The Men Who Said No aim is to stimulate and support research into conscientious objection to military service during WW1 by people of all ages.